xylodan/spec-untp/website/docs/specification/DigitalTraceabilityEvents.md

 ### Verifiable Credential

-Digital Traceability Events are issued as Vierifiable credentials.
+Digital Traceability Events are issued as Verifiable credentials.
 Note that one UNTP Digital Traceability Event credential may contain multiple events.

 Please refer to [DPP VC Guidance](DigitalProductPassport.md#verifiable-credential) for information about the use of the verifiable credentials data model for UNTP.